slhck/ffmpeg-bitrate-stats/README.md

 ## Installation

-    pip install ffmpeg_bitrate_stats
+    pip install stream_bitrate_stats

-Or clone this repository, then run the tool with `python -m ffmpeg_bitrate_stats`
+Or clone this repository, then run the tool with `python -m stream_bitrate_stats`

 ## Usage